August 7: Today in Royal History

 August 7, 1972 – Death of Aspasia Manos, Princess of Greece, wife of King Alexander I of Greece, in Venice, Italy; first buried at the Cemetery of San Michele Island near Venice, Italy, reburied at the Tatoi Royal Cemetery in Greece

 Aspasia and Prince Alexander, the second son of King Constantine I of Greece, began a romance, despite the unlikelihood of being able to marry due to their different ranks.
 In June 1917, King Constantine I was forced to step down from the throne, and his son Alexander was appointed to replace him.
 Despite the challenges from his family and the Prime Minister, Aspasia and Alexander married secretly on November 17, 1919.
 Aspasia was not given the title of Queen, instead, she was known simply as Madame Manos.
 Less than a year later, King Alexander died after contracting septicemia from a monkey bite several weeks earlier.
-Aspasia was four months pregnant at the time and gave birth to their daughter Alexandra in 1921.
+When Alexander died, Aspasia was four months pregnant and gave birth to their daughter Alexandra in 1921.
 Alexander’s father was restored to the throne and issued a decree recognizing the marriage of Alexander and Aspasia and legitimizing their daughter Alexandra.
 Aspasia was now Princess Alexander of Greece and Denmark.
 Despite this, her relationship with her husband’s family was never easy.

 Unofficial Royalty: Aspasia Manos, Princess of Greece